roeeash/Compilation_Tests/test_folder_proj1/README.txt

 3. Then, write "java test", and press enter

-4. Enter your root user name , and press enter

-5. Enter the path for the make command (which is /home/your-root-username/Desktop/compilation/ex1), then press enter
+4. Enter the shared parent folder for ex1 and Compilation_Tests, then press enter